It’s a scene that takes place before soccer games all around the world every week.

 So, why does this happen?

-There are 4 reasons soccer players walk out onto the field holding hands with a child.
+There are 4 reasons soccer players walk out with a child:

 - To give children a chance to fulfill their dreams

-- A chance for the soccer club to make some money
+- To create an opportunity for the soccer club to make some money

 - To promote a campaign